Is it too early to start planning your Golf Tournament Fundraiser?

 - Make sure your location can support food and beverage service so golfers don’t have to return to a club or cross the green while in the middle of golfing.

 - If you are selling any games, contests, mulligans, or walk-in admissions at your event, choose a golf course where you can set up a generator or route extension cords to your credit card machines.

 Always remember that while you are holding a golf tournament, you’re doing so to raise funds for a good cause—let that cause shine and encourage attendees to contribute prior to and throughout the event.
 Like other team sports, golf provides nonprofits a great opportunity to encourage a little healthy competition among participants (and, as a result, raise more money!).

 Start by getting sponsors and committee members involved in recruiting teams for the tournament.
 Encourage sponsors to come and represent themselves.
 Procure prizes to award to the winning teams.

 In addition to recruiting sponsors and teams, encourage your attendees to give throughout the event by holding contests, raffles, and other games that attendees can purchase.
 You can even sell games and mulligans in advance using an online registration page.

 Last, but certainly not least, make sure that your event is accessible to everyone—and everyone will have a good time.
 Provide volunteer caddies.
 Ensure golf carts are available.
-Give attendees access to plenty of food—and, especially if you are holding your tournament over the summer, provide golfers and their families plenty of water.
+Give attendees access to plenty of food—and, especially if you are holding your golf tournament fundraisers over the summer, provide golfers and their families plenty of water.